camiloms10/nba_stats_de/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+### Data Sources

+Formula 1 race data from the years 1940 till now.
+This data set is based on the public [NBA API](https://github.com/swar/nba_api/tree/master)

+  * The NBA API contains lots of endpoints with following info:
+    * players
+    * teams
+    * scoreboard
+    * teamgamelogs
+    * playergamelogs
+    * LOTS MORE

+<p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

 You can use this data to analyze:
-* How a driver or constructor has performed through time
+* How a player or team has performed through time
-* Compare drivers and/or constructors based on F1 key metrics
+* Compare players and/or teams based on NBA key metrics
-* Easily obtain the top performers for a specific F1 key metric
+* Easily obtain the top performers for a specific NBA key metric
-* Ranking the constructor and drivers based on their performance
+* Ranking the player and teams based on their performance
 * Etc.
 <p align="right">(<a href="#top">back to top</a>)</p>